 - I attend regular Continual Professional Development events to keep my knowledge up to date.

 - I undertake regular formal supervision with a qualified counselling supervisor to ensure I am working ethically and in the best interests of each client.

-- I hold full Public Liability Insurance and have an up to date DBS enhanced certificate.
+- I hold full Public Liability Insurance a current DBS certificate.

 - My room is upstairs so not appropriate for wheelchair users or people with mobility problems.
 If this is your situation please contact to discuss an alternative venue.
 Home visits are a possibility.